nasa/Common-Metadata-Repository/search-app/docs/api.md

 3. variable and collection can only be associated if they are from the same provider.

 Future work:
-1. Currently we are not addressing any existing data that don't satisfy the above new requirements.
+1. Currently we are not addressing any existing data that doesn't satisfy the above requirements.
 2. We still require a list of collection concept revisions to be passed in, even though only one collection revision is allowed in the list.
 A ticket is filed to address these issues in the future if necessary.

 ```